Zombie (The Cranberries song): Praise

 Music critic Neil McCormick wrote that it was the Cranberries' "fiercest rock song...
 An accusatory lament, it grapples with the endless recriminations of the Irish Troubles, with a slow rolling bass line and thumping mid-tempo beat, finding tension between melodic delicacy and introspection in the verses with a keening, wailing chorus charged with distorted grungy guitars".
 Music & Media stated that it "combines moody soundscapes with some grunge-y guitar attacks that together make an arresting number".
 Mark Morris from Select wrote in his review of the album, "The surprise is 'Zombie', a Sinéad-like tantrum of crunchy guitars and confused lyrics about guns and bombs."
 Charles Aaron from Spin commented, "I like "Zombie" because its crunching, troubled guitar fuzz was the loudest thing on MTV during the last days of '94.
 Just ask Bono, my Irish Setter.
 He's still wailing."
 Josh Jones of Open Culture, described the "Gen X heyday"'s song, as "O'Riordan's stadium-size hit ... and its beautifully pained laments and pointedly unsubtle yelps and wails—a stunning expression of mourning that reverberates still some 25 years later".
 Martin Aston of Music Week wrote: "Having broken the UK on the back of their US success, the Cranberries continue to use their pop acumen to fashion wonderful, wistful pop nuggets.
 'Zombie' is a little heavier and less user-friendly than 'Linger' and 'Dreams', but no less sublime for it."
-In 2018, Billboard and Stereogum ranked the song number three and number two, respectively, on their lists of the top ten Cranberries songs.
+In 2018, Billboard and Stereogum ranked it number three and number two, respectively, on their lists of the top ten Cranberries songs.

 On 16 January 2018, following O'Riordan's death, Colin Parry, father of IRA victim Tim Parry, thanked O'Riordan for the "both majestic and also very real lyrics".
 "Many people have become immune to the pain and suffering that so many people experienced during that armed campaign", he said.
 "To read the words written by an Irish band in such a compelling way was very, very powerful."